aaronjanse/3mux/README.md

 3. Run `3mux` to launch the terminal multiplexer

 #### Terminal.app
-_**Warning: Arrow-key-controlled window management is currently unsupported on Terminal.app.
+_**Warning: Arrow-key-controlled pane management is currently unsupported on Terminal.app.
 Please use the default vim-like keybindings instead.**_
 Preferences > Profiles > Keyboard > Use Option as Meta Key

 #### iTerm2